dmsc/fastbasic/compiler/USAGE.md

 The compiler accepts the following options, options taking an argument can use an `:` or an `=` to separate the option from the argument.

+- **-t**:*target*
+  Selects the compilation target.
+The target definitions are searched in the compiler installation folder, with an `.tgt` extension.

 - **-v**
   Shows the compiler version.